For my recipe lovers:

 What’s Akoori?

-The main difference between Akoori and Bhurji is that the former is made with ghee and is more creamy while the latter is made with oil.
-Bhurji is often also cooked a bit more until the egg is firm while Akoori is more a scrambled egg texture.
+The main difference between Akoori and Bhurji is that the former is made with ghee and is creamier while the latter is made with oil.
+Bhurji is often also cooked a bit more until the egg is firm, while Akoori is more of a scrambled egg texture.